Lan-lab/Chrom-Lasso/README.md

 # Chrom-Lasso
+## Introduction of Chrom-Lasso
-Chrom-Lasso is a tool to analyze Hi-C data for identifying chromatin interactions.
+Chrom-Lasso is a tool to analyze Hi-C data for identifying cis chromatin interactions (interactions occur within chromosome).
-The code of Chrom-Lasso is made up of Cpp and R.
+## Introduction of Folders
-The following files are code, input files, test data, and tutorial for Chrom-Lasso.
+The following folders are code, input files, test data, and tutorial for Chrom-Lasso.
 1. Code：
 This folder contains codes for Chrom-Lasso, the usage of them is shown in the "Tutorial" folder.
 2. Prepare_Input_File：